NaluKit/nalu/README.md

 ## Notes
 Nalu is still in progress.
-Validation and documentation are not finished yet.In casse you find a bug, please open an issue or post it inside the [Gitter room](https://gitter.im/mvp4g/mvp4g).
+Validation and documentation are not finished yet.In casse you find a bug, please open an issue or post it inside the [MVP4G Gitter room](https://gitter.im/mvp4g/mvp4g).

 ## Known issues